 Good listening and speaking skills are important for children to learn in healthy relationships.
 Have children practice these things through role-playing, discussion time (learning not to interrupt, speaking respectfully when it’s your turn), and through group projects in which everyone is required to participate equally.

 The ability and willingness to take turns is a necessary skill for young children to adopt.
-Especially in the younger grades (Kindergarten and first grade), these skills take lots of practice and time for children to understand and use naturally due to their stage in emotional development.
-So help them by repeating and practicing often!
+Especially in the younger grades (Kindergarten and first grade), these skills take lots of practice and time for children to understand.
+They don’t use them naturally due to their stage in emotional development.
+So help them by repeating and practicing often with friendship activities!

 How to be a Good Friend

-Children should be able to describe what a friend is and demonstrate how to be a good friend through words and actions.
+Children should be able to describe what a friend is.
+They should be able to demonstrate how to be a good friend through words and actions.
 Give them the vocabulary and the understanding they need to apply to their own relationships with others.
 You can do this by brainstorming ways to be a good friend, sorting good and bad ways to be a friend, and giving them concrete descriptions of ways they can be a good friend.

 Sometimes the act of just trying to make a friend can be intimidating for students.
-You can teach them that it’s not so scary, and give them the tools they need to overcome their anxiety in meeting new people.
-Interviews can help them get to know others, or activities that require them to find people with things in common (such as a scavenger hunt).
+You can teach them that it’s not so scary with friendship activities!
+By doing so, you give them the tools they need to overcome their anxiety in meeting new people.
+Interviews can help them get to know others.
+So can friendship activities that require them to find people with things in common (such as a scavenger hunt).
 As a class, students can brainstorm ways to make new friends or share about the new friends they’ve met over a holiday break or just over the weekend.
 Read the book Peanut Butter and Cupcake for great examples of ways to make friends and write about it.

-Good friends try to pay attention to emotional cues and behaviors that can show whether someone feels included.
+Emotional cues and behaviors can show whether someone feels included.
+Good friends try to pay attention to that.
 Explain to students how to recognize when they have the opportunity to make another child feel welcome as a friend.

 Cooperation and Teamwork

-Students must learn the necessary life skill of being able to work with others, whether friends or peers in teamwork activities.
-This skill is important in the classroom as well as in life, so give them plenty of opportunities to practice.
+Students must learn the necessary life skill of being able to work with others.
+This is true whether working with friends or peers in teamwork activities.
+This skill is important in the classroom as well as in life, so give them plenty of opportunities to practice with friendship activities.

 FREE New Friend Scavenger Hunt